EIC-EA/EIC-community-D8/lib/themes/eic_community/README.md

 The custom stylesheets are defined within the `./sass` directory, the included imports will enable the correct styling for the component library for screen & print viewports.

 #### 2.2 | Icons
-Icon Sprite already have been processed by the external component library: **@ecl/ec-preset-legacy-website**.
+SVG sprites already have been processed by the external component library: **@ecl/ec-preset-legacy-website**.
 The builder has been configured to copy the required images from the component library:

 ```js
 // ./ecl-builder.config.js